omarkawach/spatial_analysis_scenarios/README.md

 ### Dealing with Populations - Classify Neighbourhoods by Population Density

-*Category*
-- Geostatistics

-*Context*

-Conduct a population density study using ONS data and then define new neighbourhoods based on quartile classification algorithm.
+At Statistics Canada, an intern would like to conduct a population density study using ONS data.
+The data gathered would be used for defining new neighbourhoods based on a simple quartile classification algorithm.

-*Result*

 ![](scenario_images/ONS_population_density/density.png)